 Defined CSV format

-For those who have selected self-submission by the Capacity Provider or their appointed Data Collector (DC) uses a defined CVS format to provide their Metered Data to EMRS.
+For those who have selected self-submission, by the Capacity Provider or their appointed Data Collector (DC), a defined CSV format is used to provide the metered volumes to EMRS.

 The requirements and file format are available in WP195 – Capacity Market and CfD Metered Data and please refer to the following: